Compare two cars

 Verdict

 Škoda appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, the German car offers slightly better overall protection and takes the lead.
-From there things take a different direction, with Škoda offering somewhat better performance, just enough to call it quicker.
+From there things take a different direction, with Škoda being considerably quicker, thus putting more smile on driver's face.
 Fuel consumption is more or less the same.
-At the end, as much as I'd like to give you a winner here, it's simply a pure tie if you ask me.
+It's really tough to make a final decision here, but if I'd need to, I'd say Škoda.
 In any case that's my personal view, built upon all the data available to me.
 What should decide here though is the way you feel about the two vehicles, and I hope you'll find my guidelines useful in the process.
-Also, you could use the oportunity to find out which car, everything taken into account, would be the perfect choice for you in the eyes of the virtual adviser™, out of 12.000+ vehicles we currently have in our database.
+In case you have two minutes to spare I invite you to define your needs, desires and budget and see which car would be chosen by the virtual adviser™, out of 12.000+ vehicles we currently have in our database.